-Joe Mafela, actor, songwriter and film producer was born in 1942 in Sibasa, Limpopo Province.
+Joe Mafela, actor, songwriter and film producer was born on 25 June in 1942 in Sibasa, Limpopo Province.
 His father worked as a shop assistant in a Chinese shop in Sophiatown.
 When Joe was three years old he left Johannesburg along with his mother, who was expecting her second child.
 They returned to Limpopo where his brother was also born.
 Mafela’s family moved to Kliptown, south of Johannesburg in 1947.
 The family remained in Kliptown for five years.

 In 1952 they moved to White City Jabavu, a township that was conceived as a temporary shelter for many families removed from one of the squatter settlements that sprang up in Soweto in the 1940s.

 Mafela’s family remained in White City for another five years before moving to Tshiawelo Township.
 This move was consistent with the expectations of local authorities at the time.
 Tshiawelo was set aside for Africans considered to have originally come from the Limpopo Province.
 These included the Venda (Mafela is a Venda), the Tsonga and to a lesser extent, the Balobedu.
 Mafela’s family was resident in Tshiawelo until 1990.

 Mafela had an illustrious career in film, television and stage.
 He made his acting debut at the age of 22 in 1964, when he appeared in the feature movie 'Real News' directed by Peter Hunt (who is best known for having directed the James Bond movie, 'From Russia with Love').
 In this film Mafela played the character of an editor.
 This was the beginning of a career that would span forty years, making him one of the most celebrated personalities in the Entertainment Industry.
 'Real News' was followed ten years later by 'Shout at the Devil', also directed by Peter Hunt,